 Are you dying to try this fresh and colorful recipe?

 Vegan Texas Caviar recipe by Kara Maria Schunk.
 Photos by Zhoro Apostolov for World of Vegan.
 Recipe and photographs copyright of World of Vegan™, all rights reserved.
+Article written by Kara Schunk and edited by Amanda Meth.
 Please note that this article contains affiliate links which support our work at World of Vegan!